MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/databases/index.md

 Ensure that you set the database character set as Unicode character set (AL32UTF8) and the national character set as UTF8 - Unicode 3.0 UTF-8.

-The runtime user (as discussed is [Database users and privileges](#database-users-and-privileges)) must have an associated table space and enough quota to write the technical data required by the MobileFirst services.
+The runtime user (as discussed is [Database users and privileges](#database-users-and-privileges)) must have an associated table space and enough quota to write the technical data required by the {{ site.data.keys.product }} services.
 For more information about the tables that are used by the product, see [Internal runtime databases](../installation-reference/#internal-runtime-databases).

 The tables are expected to be created in the default schema of the runtime user.
 The Ant tasks and the Server Configuration Tool create the tables in the default schema of the user passed as argument.
 For more information about the creation of tables, see [Creating the Oracle database tables manually](#creating-the-oracle-database-tables-manually).